Arts, Culture, Entertainment and Recreation

 To learn more, visit the Springfield Convention & Visitors Bureau website at http://www.visitspringfieldillinois.com

 There is no shortage of things to do and entertainment in and around Springfield.

-A few examples of the larger community events are the Illinois State Fair and festivals like the International Route 66 Mother Road Festival and the Springfield Area Highland Games & Celtic Festival.
+A few examples of the larger community events are the Illinois State Fair, the International Route 66 Mother Road Festival and the Springfield Area Highland Games & Celtic Festival.
 A quick check of the community calendar will yield plenty of events including lectures, meet-ups, open-mic nights, poetry and book readings, live music, film screenings, etc. For an up-to-date list of current events in and around Springfield go to http://events.illinoistimes.com/events.

-For movie buffs, there are several multi-screen theaters, the Route 66 Drive in and an Independent and International Film Series hosted by the Springfield Art Association.
-Among the more popular family attractions are the Henson Robinson Zoo, Knight’s Action Water Park, and the Lincoln Presidential Museum are some of the more popular attractions.
+For movie buffs, there are several multi-screen theaters, the Route 66 Drive-in and the Springfield Art Association’s Independent and International Film Series.
+For family entertainment, Henson Robinson Zoo, Knight’s Action Water Park and the Lincoln Presidential Museum are some of the more popular attractions.

-If you are looking to get away for day trip or weekend, you could explore Illinois.
-Take a drive down historic Route 66, visit Illinois Wine country, visit museums and historic sites or camp at one of our many parks.
+If you are looking to get away for a day trip or weekend, you can explore Illinois.
+Drive down historic Route 66, enjoy Illinois wine country, visit museums and historic sites or camp at one of our many parks.
 Another option could be to take a train ride to Chicago to catch a professional sporting event or concert.
-St. Louis and Indianapolis are also within a few hours.
-Several trains run to and from St. Louis daily and Indianapolis is about three hours by car.
+St. Louis and Indianapolis are also nearby.
+Several trains run to and from St. Louis daily, and Indianapolis is about three hours by car.